capy-language/capy/README.md

 main :: () -> bool { ... };
 ```

-In Capy, everything is first-class, and that includes functions.
+In Capy, almost everything is first-class, and that includes functions.
 Functions can be put within variables and bindings just like any other value.

 ```cpp